WangHB657/orientation-chatbot/docs/Workshop(week3).md

 ### Tasks:
 - [x] Apply semantic similarity and fuzzy matching to identify related questions.
-- [x] Generate “Did you mean...” suggestions based on best matches.
+- [x] Handle vague queries with general fallback guidance.
 - [x] Allow user to select a suggested alternative or rephrase.

 ---